Sporting Club Jacksonville (women): Academy players

+Former players

+For details of former players, see :Category:Sporting Club Jacksonville (women) players and List of Sporting Club Jacksonville (women) players.

 Uniforms

 Sporting JAX unveiled its inaugural home kit for the 2025–26 season during a public launch event and Fan Fest at Friendship Fountain on May 13, 2025.
 Designed in collaboration with Adidas, the kit features a custom light blue jersey with bold orange three-stripe detailing across the shoulders.
 The launch marked a major milestone for the club as it enters USL competition and aimed to unify its professional, pre-professional, and academy teams under a single visual identity.